 Hair-loss Hair Care.
 Nearly 40 percent of women experience hair loss.
 And as hair supplements are starting an industry-wide discussion, Cosmoprof proved there are other routes you can take to battle the condition.
 In Korea, WELO (a brand of WONTECH) has hair loss helmets with laser technology aimed at stimulating hair growth.
 Another convention-approved option?
 Pick up an airbrush tool, and use the makeup technique on your scalp, covering up any bald spots or thinning throughout the day.

 Technology and TCM combine.
-Traditional Chinese Medicine is making its way into the American market with tools like the gua sha and jade roller — and now, you can find the tools made from rose quartz.
+Traditional Chinese Medicine is making its way into the American market with tools like the gua sha and the jade roller — and now, you can find the tools made from rose quartz.
 But what if you took this popular stone and combined it with a beauty device?
 The PMD Clean Pro RQ is not only a winner of the 2019 Cosmoprof Awards for tools and devices, but it does just this.
 The silicone tool incorporates a rose quartz disc with ActiveWarmth technology to help serums penetrate deeper into the skin.
-FOREO who?
+FOREO, who?

 Treatment Shields.
 Sometimes, beauty comes with a cost — whether that be a no-sun policy post-facial treatment or UV exposure for a gel manicure.
 Luckily, that is about to change.
-Creators are picking up on the consumer struggle, and new brands are hitting the market to make your beauty appointments care-free.
-Bluestone Sunshields — essentially a chic sun visor you won’t be embarrassed to wear — has 99 percent UVA and UVB protection and can be used post-cosmetic treatment to limit your exposure to the sun.
+Creators are picking up on the consumer struggle, and new brands are hitting the market to make your beauty appointments carefree.
+Bluestone Sunshields — essentially a chic sun visor you will not be embarrassed to wear — has 99 percent UVA and UVB protection and can be used post-cosmetic treatment to limit your exposure to the sun.
 ManiGlovz is in the same vein, made to be worn during a gel manicure to limit UV lamp exposure (they can also be worn outside of the salon to limit sun damage on the hand in general!).

 Sustainability is Here to Stay.
 According to an NPD Group report at Cosmoprof, 75 percent of consumers think sustainability is important.
 In fact, the consumer is the reason the conversation is even happening — we want more.
 And brands are listening.
 One of the most contentious products, glitter, is getting a facelift due to its harming environmental side effects.
 And Unicorn Snot, a brand founded on glitter, is making a change with the launch of its BIO line, using biodegradable glitter.
 Expect to see brands fall in line as becoming eco-friendly becomes top priority.